parflow/parflow/docs/user_manual/source/files.rst

-*String* **Solver.CLM.MetForcing** no default This key specifies defines whether 1D (uniform over the domain), 2D (spatially distributed) or 3D (spatially distributed with multiple timesteps per ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``.pfb forcing file) forcing data is used.
+*String* **Solver.CLM.MetForcing** no default This key specifies defines whether 1D (uniform over the domain), 2D (spatially distributed) or 3D (spatially distributed with multiple timesteps per ``.pfb`` forcing file) forcing data is used.
 Choices for this key are 1D, 2D and 3D.
 This key has no default so the user must set it to 1D, 2D or 3D.
-Failure to set this key will cause ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM to still be run but with unpredictable values causing ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM to eventually crash.
+Failure to set this key will cause ``CLM`` to still be run but with unpredictable values causing ``CLM`` to eventually crash.
 1D meteorological forcing files are text files with single columns for each variable and each timestep per row, while 2D forcing files are distributed ParFlow binary files, one for each variable and timestep.
 File names are specified in the Solver.CLM.MetFileName variable below.
-Note that ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM must be compiled and linked at runtime for this option to be active.``
+Note that ``CLM`` must be compiled and linked at runtime for this option to be active.

 .. container:: list